–Read Time: 4 min–

 In this post, we’ll look at four ways you can empower your technicians to create an environment that harvests an increase in pull-through revenue for your mechanical service company.

 It’s important for technicians to keep their day-to-day focus on addressing mechanical issues.
 But equipping them with the ability to look for additional opportunities doesn’t have to get in the way.

 The key is to drive the right mindset: don’t just fix the problem, dig deep to understand when it’s time to replace the product or offer an extended service agreement.
-Gathering machine related information can go a long way in providing a holistic approach towards servicing your customer’s facility.
+Gathering machine diagnostics can go a long way in providing a holistic approach towards servicing your customer’s facility.

 Techs should be encouraged to build relationships, ask the customer questions, and facilitate a conversation that leads to a better understanding of their customer’s machine history and future maintenance goals.
 Rather than an “in and out in as little time as possible” attitude, allow for proper time with the customer for that comfort level to grow.
 Time spent talking technician-to-customer can often shed light on a new angle of maintenance that a sales rep wouldn’t have been able to facilitate, strictly because of their role and focus.

 With advancements in technology today, tools that assist in gathering machine data and shedding light on equipment conditions have become quick and easy to use.
 Infrared guns and vibration analysis devices, for example, can be utilized efficiently as easy ways to field test additional equipment.

 Easy to deploy, easy to train, and quick to use tools such as a smart-phone-enabled PdM vibration analysis portable diagnostic tool provides the ability for technicians to record and discover machine issues that would have otherwise gone unnoticed.
 What began as a simple service call for one machine can easily turn into diagnostics on all sorts of other equipment the customer has on hand — and more often than not, that means more things to fix.